Ted DiBiase Jr.

 Theodore Marvin DiBiase Jr. (born November 8, 1982) is an American retired professional wrestler and actor.
-He is best known for his tenure in WWE.
+He is best known for his tenure in WWE and role in the Mississippi welfare funds scandal of which he was acquitted for.

 Part of the DiBiase wrestling family, he was trained by Chris Youngblood and Harley Race's Wrestling Academy and debuted in 2006.
 He won the Fusion Pro Tag Team Championship with his brother Mike DiBiase in February 2007, and also toured Japan with Pro Wrestling Noah.
 He signed a developmental contract with WWE in July 2007, and was assigned to their developmental facility, Florida Championship Wrestling (FCW), where he won the FCW Southern Heavyweight Championship in December 2007.
 Due to injury, he relinquished the championship in January 2008.
 He made his WWE television debut on May 26, 2008, and quickly formed a tag team with Cody Rhodes.
 The duo won the World Tag Team Championship twice before forming The Legacy faction alongside Randy Orton.
 Following The Legacy's dissolution, DiBiase moved into singles competition and received the Million Dollar Championship from his father Ted DiBiase.

 DiBiase left WWE in 2013 due to family commitments and other business pursuits.
 He continued to wrestle on the independent circuit until 2017.
 In 2020, he officially announced his retirement.

+From January to March 2026, DiBiase was tried for 13 criminal counts related to potential misappropriation of Mississippi state welfare funds.
+On March 20, 2026, he was acquitted of all charges.

 Early life

 DiBiase was born on November 8, 1982, in Baton Rouge, Louisiana, and was raised in Clinton, Mississippi.
 He knew fellow professional wrestler Christie Ricci as a child, as they attended a Sunday school class together.
 He graduated from Clinton High School in 2001.
 At Clinton, DiBiase was the football team's starting quarterback.

-He enrolled at Mississippi College in Clinton and was a starting wide receiver for Mississippi College's football team before leaving the squad following his freshman season.
+DiBiase enrolled at Mississippi College in Clinton and was a starting wide receiver for Mississippi College's football team before leaving the squad following his freshman season.
 He also played soccer in college, and received awards in both sports.
 He graduated in 2005 with a Bachelor of Science and Bachelor of Business Administration.
 During his time in college, DiBiase considered becoming a minister.

-Professional Wrestling Career
+Professional wrestling career

 Early career (2006–2007)

 DiBiase and his older brother Mike DiBiase, received professional wrestling training from Chris Youngblood in Amarillo, Texas, before going to train at Harley Race's Wrestling Academy.
 The DiBiase brothers made their professional wrestling debut on July 8, 2006, for World League Wrestling (WLW), the promotion run by Harley Race in Eldon, Missouri, in conjunction with the Wrestling Academy.
 On February 17, 2007, they won the Fusion Pro Tag Team Championship by defeating Raheem Rashaad and Juntsi.

 In early 2007, DiBiase also wrestled on tours in Japan for Pro Wrestling Noah, where he competed against wrestlers including the former GHC Junior Heavyweight Champion, KENTA.